icinganalysis/icinganalysis.github.io/content/ads4.md

 [^1]: Bowden, D.T, et.al., “Engineering Summary of Airframe Icing Technical Data”, FAA Technical Report ADS-4, General Dynamics/Convair, San Diego, California, 1964 [apps.dtic.mil](https://apps.dtic.mil/sti/citations/AD0608865)
 [^2]:
 von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
-AG 19/P9, June 10-17 1955.
+AG 19/P9, June 10-17 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487) [also reprinted in NASA-TM-81651, but there the reproduction quality is poor.]
 [^3]: Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
 NACA-ARR-5G13, 1945
 [^4]:
 Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
 Preprint No. 342, Presented at I.A.S.
 Meeting, June 27-28, 1951.